mikera/core.matrix/implementation-guide.md

  - **Coerce the other matrix to your format** - via calling `(coerce your-matrix other-matrix)`.
 This may be an expensive operation (likely to require constructing a whole new matrix in your format) but should work effectively as a general approach
- - **Defer to a generic mutimethod** - core.matrix provides some generic multimethods that should perform the necessary operations, e.g. `core.matrix.multimethods/mul`.
+ - **Defer to a generic mutimethod** - clojure.core.matrix provides some generic multimethods that should perform the necessary operations, e.g. `clojure.core.matrix.multimethods/mul`.
 Generic implementations are likely to be slow but correct.
  In some cases the generic method may be able to exploit optimisations, e.g. multiplication of two diagonal matrices from different implementations.
  - **Explicitly recognise and work with the other implementation** - this requires hard-coding and is a lot of work.
  Probably not recommended except for special cases where you really need to work well with another specific implementation